Bohuslav: History

 Since that time and until 1704 Bohuslav became a residence of the appointed Hetman.
 In 1704 Samus surrendered his authority to Mazepa.
 After withdrawal of the Russian armed forces in 1708 from Poland, Samus continued to self-govern unlawfully in the region.
 In 1711 he joined forces with Pylyp Orlyk, however after a number of unsuccessful storms of Bila Tserkva, Orlyk withdrew to Moldova.
 Samus was left to defend Bohuslav on his own now against the united armies of Russia and Poland (bound by the Treaty of Narva).
 In 1712 Samus was arrested and exiled to Siberia.
 Bohuslav regiment was liquidated and the city was returned once again under the Polish administration.

+It was a royal town of Poland.
+Afterwards local starosts included lieutenant general Teodor Hieronim Lubomirski, Great Crown Hetman Jan Klemens Branicki, and Marshal of the Court of the Crown and Royal Chamberlain Franciszek Rzewuski.
+In 1787, Polish King Stanisław August Poniatowski met with envoy of the Kingdom of Naples in the town.

-After the second partition of Poland the city was passed to the Russian Empire and until 1837 it was a center of Bohuslav county.
+After the Second Partition of Poland (1793) the city was passed to the Russian Empire and until 1837 it was a center of Bohuslav county.
 The county was restored once again after the establishment of the Soviet regime in 1919 and 1923 it was transformed into the Bohuslav Raion.

 It had a large Jewish community.
 According to the 1897 census, on a total of 11,372 inhabitants, 7445 people were Jews whose community was destroyed in the Holocaust.
+During World War II, Bohuslav was occupied by Germany from July 1941 to February 1944.

 Until 18 July 2020, Bohuslav was the administrative center of Bohuslav Raion.
 The raion was abolished that day as part of the administrative reform of Ukraine, which reduced the number of raions of Kyiv Oblast to seven.
-The area of Bohuslav Raion was split between Bila Tserkva and Obukhiv Raions, with Bohuslav being transferred to Obukhiv Raion.
+The area of Bohuslav Raion was split between Bila Tserkva and Obukhiv raions, with Bohuslav being transferred to Obukhiv Raion.